finos/waltz-juju-bundle/README.md

 For more information on Waltz and how to deploy it using Juju, see the [FINOS Waltz Charm's README](https://github.com/pedroleaoc/waltz-integration-juju/blob/main/README.md) and [local deployment guide](https://github.com/pedroleaoc/waltz-integration-juju/blob/main/docs/LocalDeployment.md).

+## FINOS Waltz Resource Updates

+This repository is set up to be able to release a new ``finos-waltz-k8s`` charm revision with the latest Waltz docker image.
+For more information, see [here](docs/CharmPublishing.md).

 ## Contributing

 1. Fork it (<https://github.com/finos/waltz-juju-bundle/fork>)